Royal School Dungannon: Royal School for Girls

 The Royal School for Girls was founded in 1889 and was known as the "Girls' Department" (until at least 1908) housed in the Robinson (North) wing of the Royal School between 1892 and 1926.
 This school became Dungannon High School for Girls in a self-contained campus adjoining Royal School lands on Ranfurly Road.
 In 1986 the high school was re-merged with the Royal School.
-The last headmistress of the high School was Margaret E Macbeth who became a vice principal in the amalgamated school.
-Macbeth retired in 1994.

-The Royal and High School sites were joined with a covered walkway at the time of amalgamation and the high school building remained in use until 2003.
-Following the building of new classrooms that were sited closer to the original boys' school, the majority of the high school was demolished and redeveloped as sporting facilities.

-Dilworth Scholarship

-James Dilworth, a former pupil of the school, left money in his will to found Dilworth School, Auckland, New Zealand in 1906.
-Since the 1990s links between the two schools have been cemented, with annual exchanges of students.
-Four upper-sixth-formers from the Royal School, two boys and two girls, currently spend a gap year as staff members of Dilworth School before starting university.
-In return, three boys leaving Dilworth join RSD staff as GAP tutors.
-On 7 October 2014 the Ulster History Circle unveiled a blue plaque in his memory on the main building, the "Old Grey Mother"; the joint unveilers were the headmasters of the Royal School and the Dilworth School.
-30 pupils from Dilworth attended.

 Motto and colours

 The Royal School Dungannon's motto is 'Perseverando', Latin for 'by persevering'.
 It is sometimes interpreted as 'never say die' however their strapline, 'Excellence Through Perseverance', reflects the original translation more closely.

 The school motto was only introduced in 1986, when the Royal School Dungannon merged with the Girls' High School, adopting their motto as its own.
 Previous to this RSD did not have any form of motto.